liangcj/AcerC720CrunchBang/README.md

 * Edit autostart config file: change `touchpad` to `trackpad`

-Fixing wireless
+Fixing wireless, synaptics, and others
 ---
+Once the kernel is updated, [GTK+](http://en.wikipedia.org/wiki/GTK%2B) (graphics-related toolkit) causes issues with the default Waldorf theme, leading to segmentation faults for some programs.
+Notably, `nm-applet` (the wireless icon in the taskbar) and `synaptics` (package manager) are among the affected.

-Wireless works at first but then once kernel is updated (as part of touchpad fix), the wireless icon in the toolbar disappears (though wireless still works).
-To bring it back (the program is `nm-applet`), just select a theme other than Waldorf.
+Wireless still works, but it would be nice to have the `nm-applet` GUI to make changes.
+To bring it back (and fix segfaults for other programs too), just select a theme other than Waldorf.
 This needs to be done as both normal user and sudo though.
 In terminal:
 ```
 lxappearance
 ```